bkane2/eta-py/README.md

 To determine which module is used, change the `SESSION_NUMBER` constant in `eta/config/sophie_gpt.py` to the corresponding number from the above list.

+NOTE: see the `sophie` GitHub branch for an experimental version that uses a GPT4-based validator to avoid "role-switching" hallucinations in output, as well as other fine-tuning adjustments for experiments and demos.

 Required API keys:
 * `_keys/openai.txt`